 The task is urgent: the Myth of Free is not benign.
 It has misled courts into granting protected legal status to Free-product suppliers in cases ranging from contract disputes to antitrust and privacy litigation.
 It has also motivated policy proposals that call for eliminating market interventions—or competitive markets themselves—without adequate justification in either case.
 Moreover, policies designed for a post-scarcity world necessarily overlook the persistent problems attendant to scarcity, thereby creating substantial allocative inefficiencies.
 This Article seeks to dispel the Myth of Free before it can wreak further harm to societal welfare and the rule of law.

 Google apart, Competition law has its limitations.
 As noted above, the companies' services are generally provided free of charge for the general public - although we do in return give them lots of our collectively valuable personal data.
 And they compete hard to attract their paying customers, the advertisers.
-They would certainly run into trouble if they started to abuse their dominant position by making it difficult for new entrants to compete with them, but there is as yet no sign that they need to do so, given their natural advantages - summarised at the beginning of this web page.
+But regulators are beginning to assert that the FAANGS are abusing their dominant position in various ways.

-The main exception seems to be Google which has been accused by the European Commission of abusing its dominant position in 'search'. and squashing potential competitors before they grow to a decent size.
-In general, however, network effects work to establish the monopolies of Facebook and others, and they probably don't need to resort to illegal tactics to bolster their position.
+Google, for instance, has been accused by the European Commission of abusing its dominant position in 'search'. and squashing potential competitors before they grow to a decent size.

 Building on this, maybe the industries themselves need to be analysed in a different way?
 Rather than worrying about concentration in particular markets, such as search, maybe regulators should be concerned about customer lock-in - the unattractive obverse of strong network effects.
 And interoperability?
 Should we be worried, for instance, that customers are increasingly committed to one or other of the Apple and Android domains.